czech-radio/rapi/README.md

 ## Features and Usage

--   Get shows for the given station
+- Get shows for the given station.
--   Get episodes for the given show
+- Get available episodes for the given show.
--   Get participants for the given show
+- Get available participants for the given show.
+- Get schedule for the given show.
+- Get schedule for the given period.
--   Get schedules for the given show
+- Get schedule for the given period and station.

 A quick overview how to list stations.